aotimme/gocsv/README.md

 ## Specifying Columns

-When specifying a column on the command line, you can specify either the index or the name of the column.
-The tool will always try to interpret the column first by index and then by name.
+When specifying columns on the command line (i.e. with the `--columns` or `-c` flags), you can specify either the indices or the names of the columns.
+The tool will always try to interpret columns first by index and then by name.
 The tool uses 1-based indexing (as in the output of the [headers](#headers) subcommand).
+The tool also allows for specification of ranges with indices (e.g. `2-4`) including reverse ranges (e.g. `4-2`).
+It also allows for open-ended ranges on indexes (e.g. `2-` or `-4`).
+In the former case (a-) it will include all columns from `a` on.
+In the latter case (`-b`) it will include all columns before `b` and `b` itself.
-When specifying the name, it will use the first column that is an exact case-sensitive match.
+When specifying the name of a column, it will match all columns that are exact case-sensitive matches.

 ## Pipelining